Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 food coloring and vanilla added to the cream cheese mixture whisked together in a bowl

-STEP FOUR: Mix in the ½ cup of crushed candy canes with the cream cheese/powdered sugar.
+STEP FOUR: Mix in half a cup of crushed candy canes with the cream cheese/powdered sugar.

 STEP FIVE: Add the powdered sugar/cream cheese mixture to the bowl of heavy whipping cream and mix together at low speed until combined.